RV rentals in Miami, FL

 2 to 3 daysNovember to March

-Biscayne National Park from Miami
+Biscayne National Park near Miami

 bay and reef • boat day • lighter camping